monosidev/monosi/documentation/docs/user-guide/table-health.md

 ---
 id: table-health
-title: Table Health Monitor
+title: Table Health Metrics
-sidebar_label: Table Health
+sidebar_label: Metrics
 ---

 The Table Health monitor tracks various metrics (as listed below) on each column for a specified table and evaluates the results.
 It’s primary purpose is to ensure the data in the table specified is healthy and there are no anomalies.